Raise a glass in gold country: wine tasting in Murphys

 Tips for a Happy Wine-Day

 • Stroll, don’t drive if you don’t have a designated driver.
 Round out your day with dinner in Murphys.
-Restaurants like Alchemy and Firewood offer local wine with your meal.
+Restaurants like Alchemy, serving “modern American comfort food,” and Toscano’s, with traditional Italian fare, offer local wines.

 • Mix Main Street with hillside havens for a vine to glass experience that gives you a chance to see where all the magic happens.
 Start in town, then venture to Brice Station, Ironstone Vineyards, and the many other family-owned vineyards along the Highway 4 corridor.